EOT Crane Checklist for Daily, Monthly & Annual Inspections [2025 Updated Guide]

 Daily EOT Crane Checklist (Operator’s Responsibility)

-This pre-shift checklist helps catch issues before operation begins:
+This pre-shift checklist helps catch issues before the operation begins:

 Inspection AreaWhat to Check